 Henna Woman Post It Book

-post it pad.
+This is a book that holds a 3" squarepost it pad.
 They are so easy to make, the post before this has photos and directions.
 The script DP was stamped with a Diamond Border Stamp from Rubbernecker Stamp Co.

 I inked it up using Tim Holtz Tea Dye